Diponegoro University: Admissions

-The academic year is divided into semesters like in many other universities of Indonesia.
-In addition to low tuition fees the university provides the students with extra financial assistance in the form of scholarships.
-Undip is one of the universities that offers online education.

 Postgraduate

 Diponegoro University offers the number of Postgraduate Programs for all prospective students in Indonesia and international students from around the world.
 There are 34 Postgraduate Study Programs, consist of 8 doctorate and 28 master programs offered.
 These programs are opened widely for the university graduates achieving higher degree of education.
 The university gives a very high consideration and priority to the quality of the postgraduate program.
 Development of education, research and community service are based on the university's scientific pattern, that is coastal eco-development.
 Program is delivered in accordance to the program nature and domain, with customized assessments at program and subject level.

 International students

 International applicants for admission to UNDIP's undergraduate program are required to complete or are completing high school.
 The medium of instruction for international classes at UNDIP is English.
 As of 2020, there are about 230 international students in Diponegoro University.